 \section{Conclusion}

 We have demonstrated the feasibility of employing dielectric waveguides for measurements at milli-Kelvin temperatures and low photon numbers.
 The DWGs are simple to manufacture, they are flexible and have low losses as well as a low heat conductance.
 We have verified options to attenuate applied signals at the cryogenic stages with the use of black DWGs or added copper powder coating.
 The black DWG also efficiently attenuates infrared radiation.
 With the presented implementation, thousands of DWGs could be inserted to off-the-shelf dilution refrigerators without exceeding the thermal budget.
-Additional metallic shields can be used to suppresses the electromagnetic cross-talk between signal lines, which is mandatory at measurements at low photon numbers.
-We verify the performance of the system by measuring a transmission through a superconducting Fabry-Pérot cavity at around 100\,GHz, which shows internal quality factors greater than 15\,M and coupling quality factors above 45\,M down to the single photon limit.
+Additional metallic shields can be used to suppress the electromagnetic cross-talk between signal lines, which is mandatory for measurements at low photon numbers.
+We verify the performance of the system by characterizing a superconducting Fabry-Pérot cavity at around 100\,GHz, which shows internal quality factors greater than 15\,M and coupling quality factors above 45\,M down to the single photon limit.